-2.1 In addition to the basic allowance a further payment, a Special Responsibility Allowance (SRA) is paid to members exercising special responsibilities where each payment reflects the level of responsibility.
+- 2.1 In addition to the basic allowance a further payment, a Special Responsibility Allowance (SRA) is paid to members exercising special responsibilities where each payment reflects the level of responsibility.
 These are paid monthly.
-No form of claim is required from the member.
+No form of claim is required from the member. - 2.2 Special Responsibility Allowances will be paid as follows:

-Tier 1 2.6 x Basic Leader of the Council Tier 2 1.3 x Basic Tier 3 1 x Basic Chairman of the Scrutiny Committee £5,553 Tier 4 0.6 x Basic Chairman of the Cabinet Policy Committees; Leader of the Main Opposition Group and Chairman of the Licensing Committees £3,332 Tier 5 0.3 x Basic Chairman of the Electoral Arrangements Review Committee £1,666 65% of Leader's SRA Deputy Leader £9,385 50% of DMC Chairman 50% of Scrutiny Chairman Vice-Chairman of Scrutiny Committee £2,777 25% of Chairman Vice-Chairman of the Council of Council
+Tier 1 2.6 x Basic Leader of the Council £15,073 Tier 2 1.3 x Basic Cabinet Members (excluding the Leader and Deputy Leader); Chairman of the Council; and Chairman of the Development Management Committee £7,537 Tier 3 1 x Basic Chairman of the Scrutiny Committee £5,797 Tier 4 0.6 x Basic Chairman of the Cabinet Policy Committees; Leader of the Main Opposition Group and Chairman of the Licensing Committees £3,478 Tier 5 0.3 x Basic Chairman of the Electoral Arrangements Review Committee £1,739 65% of Leader's SRA Deputy Leader £9,797 50% of DMC Chairman Vice-Chairman of Development Management Committee £3,768 50% of Scrutiny Chairman Vice-Chairman of Scrutiny Committee £2,899 25% of Chairman of Council Vice-Chairman of the Council £1,884